cash stack icon

 How to manage a Junior ISA

 Once the children’s ISA is set up, you can manage the account on behalf of the child.
 This can include making contributions, either ad-hoc or more regularly.
 You’ll typically be able to contribute via bank transfer, cash or cheque, or by transferring funds from another JISA (note that you cannot transfer money from an adult ISA to an under-18 ISA) or child trust fund.
-For more regular contributions you could set up a monthly direct debit, but will be able to amend the amount whenever you need.
+For more regular contributions you could set up a monthly direct debit or standing order, and you can amend the amount whenever you need.

 Once the child turns 16 you can hand over the reins and they can become the registered contact.
 You’ll need to contact the provider to make the arrangements.